replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 Kubernetes installer provisioned clusters include a locally-provisioned object store.
 By default, Kubernetes installer clusters are preconfigured in the admin console to store backups in the locally-provisioned object store.
 This object store is sufficient for only rollbacks and downgrades and is not a suitable configuration for disaster recovery.
 Replicated recommends that you configure a snapshots storage destination that is external to the cluster in the admin console for Kubernetes installer clusters.

-For more information about storage destinations, see [Storage Destinations](snapshots-storage-destinations).
+For more information about storage destinations, see [Configuring Storage Destinations](snapshots-storage-destinations).
 For more information about configuring snapshot storage destinations with the kots CLI, see the [velero](/reference/kots-cli-velero-index) section in the _kots CLI_ documentation.

 ## Limitations and Considerations